AlexandrosEmvoliadis/IoT-applications/Parkinson_detection/README.md

 EEG_Data Contains Real Data Gathered by the Gastric Belt, before and after having a meal

--n states the healthy, while pd states the Parkinson Diseas -data gathered from 7 healthy and 7 parkinson disease patients, hence 14 time-series
+n file-notation states for healthy, while pd states for Parkinson Disease -data gathered from 7 healthy and 7 parkinson disease patients, hence 14 time-series

 **FEATURES EXTRACTION**